✓ Updated February 2026

 MBTA Subway (The 'T')

-Boston's subway system, affectionately known as 'The T', is the most efficient way to navigate the city's core neighborhoods.
-It covers major attractions, universities, and connects to the airport.
+Boston's subway system, affectionately known as 'The T', is the most efficient way to navigate the city and its surrounding neighborhoods.
+It covers major attractions, universities, and residential areas with five distinct lines (Red, Green, Blue, Orange, and Silver).

 MBTA Commuter Rail